 As the Network Development Strategist, Katrina is exploring new opportunities for the CoLab Network outside the province of Ontario.
 She brings a wealth of knowledge and hands-on experience as the previous Executive Director at Niagara Sustainability and current Program Lead with Carbon 613 at EnviroCentre in Ottawa.
 She’s passionate about the work of CoLab and is excited about the progress towards the low carbon economy.

 Mike is the founder of Sustainable Waterloo Region and the Executive Director of Sustainability CoLab.
-Recently named an Ashoka Fellow, he is one of 37 Canadians within a global community of leading social entrepreneurs, each with a new ‘knock-out’ idea and high potential to scale their impact.
+Named an Ashoka Fellow in 2012, Mike is one of 52 Canadians within a global community of leading social entrepreneurs, each with a new ‘knock-out’ idea and high potential to scale their impact.
 Mike is also a recipient of the Queen Elizabeth II Diamond Jubilee Medal, has been selected by The Waterloo Region Record as one of Waterloo Region’s inaugural 40 Under 40, and was recognized as Young Alumnus of the Year and Young Entrepreneur of the Year by WLU’s Alumni Association and the Greater Kitchener Waterloo Chamber of Commerce, respectively.
+He was also named to the 2017 Clean 16 last year.
 Mike is a graduate of Wilfrid Laurier University, where he concurrently completed a BBA and a BSc.

 As Communications Manager, Jennie helps to shape and tell the stories of the CoLab Network.
 She has spent over 9 years leading non-profit communications and fundraising, most recently at Tides Canada.
 Jennie brings a diversity of experience from her past roles as Staff Accountant at KPMG and Teaching Assistant in Financial Accounting and Organizational Behaviour at the Rotman School of Management.
 She holds a B.Com from the University of Toronto.
 Jennie is passionate about learning, beautiful and practical design, and the Toronto Blue Jays.